Unicorn Design System

 Team Benefits

-Designers onboarded faster with clear documentation and examples
+Designers onboarded faster with documentation embedded directly in Figma

 Engineers implemented designs with greater accuracy and consistency